 Step 1: Access phpMyAdmin

-Log into your hosting control panel (like cPanel or Site Tools).
-Find phpMyAdmin, and select your site’s database.
+Log into your hosting control panel (e.g., cPanel or Site Tools).
+Open phpMyAdmin and select your site’s database.

 Step 2: Locate the Users Table